elastic/integrations/packages/cloud_security_posture/docs/README.md

 - Kubelete servers that allow anonymous auth
 - Unencrypted traffic to load balancers
-- Pod Security Policies (PSPs) that enable the admission of privileged containers
+- Admission of containers with `allowPrivilegeEscalation` permissions

 And much more!
 Check out the [KSPM getting started guide](https://ela.st/kspm-get-started) for step-by-step guidance on how to get started with KSPM.